Abhishekvrshny/json-lint/README.md

 1. Check the [Issues](https://github.com/Abhishekvrshny/json-tool/issues) page
 2. Create a new issue if your problem isn't already reported
-3. Provide as much detail as possible, including browser version and steps to reproduce
+3. Provide as much detail as possible, including:
+   - Browser version and device type
+   - Screen size and orientation
+   - Steps to reproduce the issue
+   - Expected vs actual behavior

 ---